jacobkers/CD18_Eugene/README.md

 # BN_CD18_EK_CondensinTrack

-Matlab code to analyze condensin data

-This software was custom written for data analysis associated with “DNA-loop extruding condensin complexes can traverse one another” by Kim et al, accepted to Nature ; 2019
+Matlab code to analyze condensin data associated with “DNA-loop extruding condensin complexes can traverse one another” by Kim et al, accepted to Nature ; 2019

 Interested users are expected to be comfortable with MATLAB programming and able to understand code and adjust independently for own use.